eformsignen/eformsignen.github.io/help/chapter6.rst

 **Participant/Reviewer - Select recipient**

 .. figure:: resources/workflow-participant-selected.png
-   :alt: 워크플로우 설정 > 참여자 수신자 지정
+   :alt: Workflow > Selecting a recipient
    :width: 700px

 You can select the recipient of the step in advance.

 -  **Group or member**: Select the groups or members who will sign and review the document.
 You can select multiple groups or members, but only one person among the selected can sign and review the document.

--  **Handler of a previous step**: Select the recipient of the previous step including the Start step to sign and review the document.
-You can select the step.
+-  **Handler of a previous step**: Select the person of a previous step including the Start step to sign and review the document.